 Clinical trials have been conducted which show the effectiveness of certain strains of Lactobacillus at both preventing and treating UTIs, however the focus of most of these trials has been on lower urinary tract infections, rather than kidney infections specifically.

-As a holistic health practitioner I would still personally recommend clients that suffer from kidney infections to optimise their urinary tract flora, even in the absence of conclusive evidence either way.
+As a holistic health practitioner, I still personally advise that clients suffering from kidney infections should optimise their urinary tract flora, even in the absence of conclusive evidence either way.
 It is my belief that the right strains could potentially reduce inflammation, and make the environment more hostile to E.coli by the secretion of bacteriocins and lactic acid.
 Many people also obtain significant relief from supplementation with D-mannose (a naturally occurring sugar) which prevents E.coli from adhering both to the bladder wall and also the lining of the ureters and kidney tubules.

 Without conclusive evidence at this stage as to whether probiotics could have a therapeutic effect for kidney infections, I would simply suggest that sufferers do everything they can to 'stack the deck' in their favour.
 Supporting the immune system through sensible eating, ensuring proper hydration levels and optimising the intestinal and urinary tract flora would seem to be sensible starting points.
 Detoxifying the body can take a significant load off the immune system and also the elimination organs.

 Women may like to read our FAQ, over in the Probiotics Learning Lab: Which probiotics are best for women?